AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 # -------------------------------------------------------------------

 # Objective
 As a Data Scientist, I have been tasked with designing a model that detects speech emotions such as anger, disgust, fear, happiness, neutral, sadness and surprise.
-The project can add more support in a decision making that is related to psychiatrists understanding their patients' emotions and analyzing the case, or a customer service call center to improve customer experience and journey.
+The project can add more support in a decision making that is related to psychiatrists understanding their patients' emotions and improving analyzing the diverse cases, or a customer service call center to improve customer experience and journey.

 # Project outline:
 ![Test Image 1](https://github.com/AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/blob/master/Speech_Emotion_Detection/images/Project_outline.png)